SahBhumi/SAP-CDS-Learning/05_Aggregation/Readme.md

 ## Objects

-### 1. Single Paramaterised CDS
+### 1. Aggragation 1 - GROUP By
-- ZCDS_params.abap
+- ZAggregation1.abap
-- ZCDS_params_Explanation.md
+- ZAggregation1_Explanation.md
-### 2. Multiple parameterised CDS
+### 2. Aggregation 2 - GROUP By + HAVING
-- ZCDS_multiple_params.abap
+- ZAggregation2.abap
-- ZCDS_multiple_params_Explanation.md
+- ZAggregation2_Explanation.md

 ## Learning Outcome

-- Understand Parameterised CDS
+- Understand Aggregation in CDS
-- Understand multiple parameterised CDS
+- Understand Syntax of Aggregate functions
-- Understand how to access parmeters inside CDS
+- Use of GROUP BY for non aggregated fields
-- Understand Path Expression
+- Use of hAVING clause with GROUP BY